If you’re a product manager, then you know that demands for new features come from all directions.

 Sometimes these demands come from key customers asking for a specific feature to support a workflow unique to them.
 Other times they might come from your sales team hoping for that one last feature they need to close their next big deal.
 Still, other times these demands might come from your general user base simply asking for more features in your product.
 But with all of these new ideas, how are you to decide which is the best investment for your product?

-Luckily, there’s a simple way to evaluate the impact of adding new features to your product by asking three simple questions.
+Luckily, there’s a simple way to evaluate the impact of adding new potential product features to your product by asking three simple questions.
 These questions will help you understand not only whether a new feature is worth pursuing, but also how that feature might contribute to your product vision.

 Are you intrigued?
 Excellent, then let’s learn what these questions are.